Configuration

 1. Purpose

-Controls the training pipeline, including model selection, hyperparameters, optional metrics evaluation, and data loading behavior.
+Controls the training pipeline, including model selection, hyperparameters, optional post-training metrics evaluation, and data loading behaviour.

 2. General Notes

 All required parameters must be specified.
-Missing values will prevent the model from being instantiated, as there is currently no default configuration provided.
+There is currently no default configuration — missing values will prevent the model from being instantiated.

 Optional fields:

-Some parameters are specific to physical or polychromatic PSF models.
+Some parameters are specific to the physical PSF model and may be ignored by simpler model types.

-Example training configuration file is provided in the top-level root directory of the repository (
+An example training configuration file is provided in the repository root (

-Note: The values in the examples shown below correspond to a typical WaveDiff training run.
-Users should adapt parameters such as model_name, telescope dimensions, pixel/field coordinates, and SED settings to match their own instrument or dataset.
-All required fields must still be specified.
+Note on example values: The parameter values shown below correspond to a typical Euclid-like WaveDiff training run.
+Adapt model_name, telescope dimensions, pixel/field coordinates, and SED settings to match your instrument and dataset.

 3. Top-Level Training Parameters